 The professional educator considers the impact of consuming, creating, distributing and communicating information through all technologies.
-The ethical educator is vigilant to ensure appropriate boundaries of time, place and role are maintained when using electronic communication.
+The ethical educator is vigilant to ensure appropriate boundaries associated with role, time and place are maintained when using electronic communication.

-A. The professional educator uses technology in a responsible manner by:

-- 1. Using social media responsibly, transparently, and primarily for purposes of teaching and learning per school and district policy.
-The professional educator considers the ramifications of using social media and direct communication via technology on one's interactions with students, colleagues, and the general public; - 2.
-Staying abreast of current trends and uses of school technology; - 3.
-Promoting the benefits of and clarifying the limitations of various appropriate technological applications with colleagues, appropriate school personnel, parents, and community members; - 4.
-Knowing how to access, document and use proprietary materials and understanding how to recognize and prevent plagiarism by students and educators; - 5.
-Understanding and abiding by the district's policy on the use of technology and communication; - 6.
-Recognizing that some electronic communications are records under the Freedom of Information Act (FOIA) and state public access laws and should consider the implications of sharing sensitive information electronically either via professional or personal devices/accounts; and - 7.
-Exercising prudence in maintaining separate and professional virtual profiles, keeping personal and professional lives distinct. - B. The professional educator ensures students' safety and well-being when using technology by: - 1.
-Being vigilant in identifying, addressing and reporting (when appropriate and in accordance with local district, state, and federal policy) inappropriate and illegal materials/images in electronic or other forms;
+- A. The professional educator uses technology in a responsible manner by: - 1.
+Using social media transparently and primarily for purposes of teaching and learning per school and district policy.
+The professional educator considers the ramifications of using social media and direct communication via technology with one's interactions with students, colleagues and the general public; - 2.
+Staying current with trends and uses of school technology; - 3.
+Evaluating information obtained electronically for reliability and bias; - 4.
+Respecting intellectual property rights, copyright and fair use when accessing, using and documenting proprietary materials; - 5.
+Understanding and abiding by policy and procedures on the use of technology and communication; - 6.
+Recognizing that some electronic communications are records under the Freedom of Information Act (FOIA) and state public access laws;